kaiherm/orfrogonoid/README.md

 This project is a constructive example of a universal constructor run on an input pattern, whose output pattern consists of a copy of the original universal constructor and input pattern, with some translative offset.
 In addition, when it ceases use of a given universal constructor instance, it uses later-constructed universal constructor instances to "clean up", converting unused instances back into default state-0 cells.

-More information on universal constructors in CA, including the oldest constructed example by John von Neumann, can be found here {https://en.wikipedia.org/wiki/Von_Neumann_universal_constructor}
+More information on universal constructors in CA, including the oldest constructed example by John von Neumann, can be found here: https://en.wikipedia.org/wiki/Von_Neumann_universal_constructor

 # how is this done?
 (1)

 Much of the broader study of CA, especially ones similar to the one studied here, has been focused on certain types of fixed points and periodic orbits of the rule function.
 Somewhat whimsically, these fixed points were named "still lifes", "oscillators", and "spaceships" by Conway and other early enthusiasts of his CA: The Game of Life.
 A still life is a fixed point of the rule function, a pattern of cell states C where R(C) = C. An oscillator is a periodic orbit of the rule function, a pattern of cell states C where R^p(C) = C for some period p.
 Let T(x,y,C) be a function taking in two integers x, y, and a pattern of cell states C and returning the pattern of cell states C translated by (x,y): then a spaceship is a pattern of cell states C where R^p(C) = T(x,y,C) for some period p and integers x, y.
 One can view an oscillator as a degenerate case of a spaceship where x, y are zero, and one can view a still life as a degenerate case of an oscillator where p = 1.

 Still lifes, oscillators and spaceships are the smallest building blocks of this project, other than individual cells themselves.
 At this low level, this project is composed of only four parts: (In keeping with CA tradition, these have descriptive nontechnical names).

-DESCRIPTION OF RUN-LENGTH ENCODING TBA

 Demonstrations of this construction will use Golly.
 You may view behavior of the components of this construction below by copying-and-pasting the text in quotation marks into Golly, and setting the rule to "B2ci3aery4eqr5aeiq6acn78/S01c2ei3-i4ijrtz5ainry7c8".
 The text in quotation marks is a run-length-encoded description of the component.